 - Session Management - Manages any services that must be invoked before the login process completes and / or when the login process terminates.
 For SELinux this is where hooks are used to manage the domains the subject may enter.

 The pam and pam.conf man pages describe the services and configuration in detail and only a summary is provided here covering the SELinux services.

-There are also a number of PAM related configuration files in /etc/security, although only one is directly related to SELinux that is described in the /etc/security/sepermit.conf File section of the Global Configuration Files.
+There are also a number of PAM related configuration files in /etc/security, although only one is directly related to SELinux that is described in the /etc/security/sepermit.conf file section.